vmware/terraform-provider-vra/website/docs/d/vra_catalog_source_entitlement.html.markdown

 }
 ```

-This is an example of how to get a vRA catalog source entitlement by its catalog source id:
+This is an example of how to get a catalog source entitlement by its catalog source id:

 ```hcl
 data "vra_catalog_source_entitlement" "this" {